-Steven Wittenberg Gordon, MD has been a United States Civil Surgeon for twenty years and has performed thousands immigration medical exams and related services.
+Steven Wittenberg Gordon, MD has been a United States Civil Surgeon over twenty years and has performed over 10,000 immigration medical exams and related services.
 A first generation American, Steve made the decision to devote about 80% of his private medical practice to Civil Surgeon services in memory of his father, who was a refugee and Holocaust survivor.

 Steve is board certified in family medicine and has over thirty years of experience as a practicing physician.
 He maintains his clinical skills by devoting the remaining 20% of his private medical practice to outpatient family medicine and by earning thousands of continuing medical education credits over the years.
 His family medicine patients enjoy a concierge style of service (see “Concierge Medicine”), including hour-long appointments, consummate customer service, and easy access.
 He applies these same principles in his immigration medical practice, as his many satisfied clients will attest (see “Testimonials”).

 Steve is originally from a small town in upstate New York, but his heart now belongs to Kansas where he owns his home, and raised his children.
 A minor heart defect kept Steve from joining the military right out of high school, so he took a different career path and decided to attend college.
 He obtained a BA in biology at Amherst College and then returned to the city nearest to where he grew up to earn his MD at Albany Medical College.
 He completed his residency training in family practice (now called family medicine) in Eau Claire, Wisconsin.